-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 33 Marketplace Guideline 6: Economic Growth and Sustainability A.6: Locate retail commercial development in activity centers.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Analysis 33 Marketplace Guideline 6: Economic Growth and Sustainability A.6: Locate retail commercial development in activity centers.
 Locate uses generating large amounts of traffic on a major arterial, at the intersection of two minor arterials or at locations with good access to a major arterial and where the proposed use will not adversely affect adjacent areas.
 34 Marketplace Guideline 6: Economic Growth and Sustainability A.8: Require industrial development with more than 100 employees to locate on or near an arterial street, preferably in close proximity to an expressway interchange.
 Require industrial development with less than 100 employees to locate on or near an arterial street.
 35 Mobility/Transportation Guideline 7: Circulation A.1/2: The proposal will contribute its proportional share of the cost of roadway improvements and other services and public facilities made necessary by the development through physical improvements to these facilities, contribution of money, or other means.
-36 Mobility/Transportation Guideline 7: Circulation A.3/4: The proposal promotes mass transit, bicycle and pedestrian use and provides amenities to support these modes of transportation.
+36 Mobility/Transportation Guideline 7: Circulation A.3/4: The proposal promotes mass transit, bicycle and pedestrian use and provides amenities to support these modes of transportation. ✓ Bicycle rack will be provided.
 37 Mobility/Transportation Guideline 7: Circulation A.6: The proposal's transportation facilities are compatible with and support access to surrounding land uses, and contribute to the appropriate development of adjacent lands.
 The proposal includes at least one continuous roadway through the development, adequate street stubs, and relies on cul-de-sacs only as short side streets or where natural features limit development of "through" roads.
-38 Mobility/Transportation Guideline 7: Circulation A.9: The proposal includes the dedication of rights-of-way for street, transit corridors, bikeway and walkway facilities within or abutting the development.
-39 Mobility/Transportation Guideline 7: Circulation A.10: The proposal includes adequate parking spaces to support the use. √ Transportation Planning has reviewed and approved the proposal.
+38 Mobility/Transportation Guideline 7: Circulation A.9: The proposal includes the dedication of rights-of-way for street, transit corridors, bikeway and walkway facilities within or abutting the development. ✓ Transportation Planning has reviewed the proposal and has comments.
+39 Mobility/Transportation Guideline 7: Circulation A.10: The proposal includes adequate parking spaces to support the use. √ Minimum spaces - 55 Maximum spaces - 110 Provided - 70